eaa24peeh/Radar-Hub/README.md

 ### The challenge

-The task is to develop a separate website for Radar—a well-established live music venue in Aarhus—facing a funding crisis starting January 2025.
-The website must clearly communicate Radar’s cultural value and significance while mobilizing support from young Aarhusians and key local stakeholders.
-It should serve as an interactive, transparent hub that conveys Radar’s mission, showcases its impact on the local arts scene, and engages the community through features like user contributions, real-time updates, and interactive elements.
-The objective is to create a dynamic digital platform that not only informs but also inspires and facilitates community involvement to secure Radar’s future as a vital cultural institution in Aarhus.
+The task is to develop a separate website for Radar, a well-established live music venue in Aarhus facing a funding crisis starting January 2025.
+The website must clearly communicate Radar's cultural value and significance while mobilizing support from young Aarhusians and key local stakeholders.
+It should serve as an interactive, transparent hub that conveys Radar's mission, showcases its impact on the local arts scene, and engages the community through features like user contributions, real-time updates, and interactive elements.
+The objective is to create a dynamic digital platform that informs, inspires, and facilitates community involvement to secure Radar's future as a vital cultural institution in Aarhus.

 ### The concept